robotology/idyntree/bindings/matlab/+iDynTreeWrappers/README.md

                        0,  0,  0,  1];
 ```

-The purpose of the wrapper is therefore to provide a simpler and easy-to-use interface for Matlab users who wants to use iDyntree inside Matlab, also helping in designing code which is less error-prone and easier to debug (e.g. in case the interface of an iDyntree function will change in the future).
+The purpose of the wrapper is therefore to provide a simpler and easy-to-use interface for Matlab/Octave users who wants to use iDyntree inside Matlab/Octave, also helping in designing code which is less error-prone and easier to debug (e.g. in case the interface of an iDyntree function will change in the future).

 ## KinDynComputations class